Stockton planning groundbreaking for Phase II in Atlantic City

+The lot to the far left, owned by the Atlantic City Development Corp., could host an expansion of Stockton University’s city campus.
+AC Devco will go before the Planning Board on Tuesday for a courtesy review of the proposal for the six-story, 105-unit structure between Atlantic, South Hartford and South Providence avenues.

+The lot to the far left, owned by the Atlantic City Development Corp., could host an expansion of Stockton University’s city campus.
+AC Devco will go before the Planning Board on Tuesday for a courtesy review of the proposal for the six-story, 105-unit structure between Atlantic, South Hartford and South Providence avenues.

-ATLANTIC CITY — A groundbreaking for the second phase of Stockton's Atlantic City campus, a 400-bed residential building, is planned for March 27.
+ATLANTIC CITY — A groundbreaking for the second phase of Stockton University's Atlantic City campus, a 400-bed residential building, is planned for March 27.

-A flyer posted on Facebook by the Public Relations Council of Greater Atlantic City announced the groundbreaking with Sen. President Steve Sweeney and Gov. Phil Murphy at the site of new structure across from O'Donnell Memorial Park.
+A flyer posted on Facebook by the Public Relations Council of Greater Atlantic City announced the groundbreaking at 12:30 p.m. with state Senate President Steve Sweeney and Gov. Phil Murphy in O'Donnell Memorial Park, across the street from the new structure.

-Neither developer Chris Paladino of Atlantic City Development Corp., known as AC Devco, nor Stockton University spokeswoman Diane D'Amico were immediately available for comment.

-Stockton University can move forward with its planned expansion in Atlantic City after the r…
+“We are excited to be able to expand our presence in Atlantic City and contribute to creating a more diversified economy," Stockton President Harvey Kesselman said.
+"The new residence hall will allow even more students to live, learn and earn in Atlantic City through academic, internship and employment opportunities.”

+Developer Atlantic City Development Corp. will construct the 140,000-square-foot building at Atlantic and South Providence avenues through a public-private partnership with the college.

 Post a comment as